-What is the process for establishing an Individual Education Plan (IEP)?
+What is the process for establishing an IEP?

-- the school's ongoing assessment indicates the student requires accommodation (changes to instruction, environment or evaluation practices from what is available to most students; curriculum is unchanged) and/or modifications (changes in number or complexity of grade level curriculum expectations, or modified expectations above or below current grade level), - the school has already provided remediation and other strategies widely available, as per the Supporting Students Checklist Learning for All, - there is an in-school conference to discuss the student's strengths, needs, programming with the parent/ guardian, and community agencies (as appropriate), - a draft IEP is developed for consultation with the parent/guardian, and - ongoing consultation for any significant changes.
+- the school's ongoing assessment indicates the student requires accommodation (changes to instruction, environment or evaluation practices from what is available to most students; curriculum is unchanged) and/or modifications (changes in number or complexity of grade level curriculum expectations, or modified expectations above or below current grade level); - the school has already provided remediation and other strategies widely available, as per the Supporting Students Checklist Learning for All (see Standard 14 appendix); - there is an in-school conference to discuss the student's strengths, needs, programming with the parent/guardian, and community agencies (as appropriate); - a draft IEP is developed for consultation with the parent/guardian; and - ongoing consultation for any significant changes.

-NOTE: In Kawartha Pine Ridge District School Board (KPR), students may have an IEP developed without being formally identified as exceptional by an Identification, Placement and Review Committee (IRPC).
+NOTE: In KPRDSB, students may have an IEP developed without being formally identified as exceptional by an Identification, Placement and Review Committee.